VickySalunkhe/vs_scrollbar/README.md

 You can adjust scrollbar's ```thickness```, ```radius```, set custom ```colors``` and handle support for list drag functionality with prebuilt methods of default ScrollBar for Flutter.

+Control animation duration of scrollbar using scrollbarTimeToFade, scrollbarFadeDuration properties.

 Wrap This ScrollBar to any ScrollableList.
 ```SingleChildScrollView```
 ```ListView```